Wednesday, July 31, 2024

 "Yes, fine."

-"Very well then," said Mr. Whitman, and without another word, Milford staggered the few steps over to the urinal on the left, unbuttoning the fly of his dungarees with desperate fingers as he did so.
+"Very well then," said Mr. Whitman, and without another word, Milford staggered the few steps over to the urinal on the right, unbuttoning the fly of his dungarees with desperate fingers as he did so.

 Just barely in time he disinterred his allegedly virile member and soon he knew an ecstasy he had never known before, and the likes of which he was fated never to know again.